lemuriad/tupl/readme.md

 In particular, a `tupl` is [*TriviallyCopyable*](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) when all its elements are,
-and this makes it cheap to pass to and return from functions
+and this makes it cheap to pass to and return from functions.

 ```c++
     tupl tup = { 1, 2U, "3" }; // CTAD deduces: